ytdl-org/youtube-dl/README.md

     --merge-output-format FORMAT     If a merge is required (e.g. bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg, webm, flv.
 Ignored if no merge is required
+Note: Want to make typing -f and -F commands shorter? https://pastebin.com/w13bhrSw

 ## Subtitle Options:
     --write-sub                      Write subtitle file